canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q1/QuestionText.md

 - The constructor must be visible from another class.
 - This constructor must accept an array of strings to use as the words in the crossword puzzle.
 - Using the input array, the constructor should find the longest word and use the length to initialize the * *grid** array.
 For example, if the longest word is "Computer" with eight letters, the **grid** array would be initialized to a 8x8 square array.
+You can assume that the number is words in the String array will be less than or equal to the grid size (if your grid size should be eight, there will be at most eight words in the array).
 - Then, sequentially insert the words into the **grid** array horizontally, with the word at index 0 going horizontally into the row at index zero, the word at index 1 going into the row at index 1, and so on.
 Use the `insertHorizontally` method described below to do this.